dhbw-stginf16a/documentation/doc.md

     1. Prepare round
         1. Three categories are chosen
         2. Each group ranks their confidence in those categories
-           Assigns one category to each member
+           Assigns one category to each member (or multiple to one member)
            (first come first serve)
         3. Players set readiness
     2. Play round
         1. Each group answers one of every category
-            1. Each player answers one answer
+            1. Each player answers their question(s)
             2. Answer is checked
             3. Points are awarded or not
 5. Game ends when one team reaches a certain number of points